 - Protect children involved with our organisation and who make use of technology (such as mobile phones, tablets, games consoles and the internet). - Provide staff, coaches and volunteers with policy and procedure information regarding online safety and inform them how to respond to incidents - Ensure our organisation operates within the law regarding how we behave online

-This policy applies to all staff, coaches, volunteers, players, parents/carers and any other individuals associated with the Club.
+This policy applies to all staff, coaches, volunteers, players, parents/carers and any other individuals associated with Henleaze Lawn Tennis Club Ltd.

 WE RECOGNISE THAT